enriqueHG94/PySpark-Loan/README.md

 Third stage of the project:

-I have created a new folder called services and a new .py file, where I have made a transformation that consists of creating a method that asks for a dataframe as parameter and returns a new dataframe, with a few columns already existing in the dataframe and two new columns, then I have called the transformation in my main file and I have shown it on the screen.
+I have created a new folder called services and a new .py file, where I have made a transformation that consists of creating a method that asks for a data frame as parameter and returns a new data frame, with a few columns already existing in the data frame and two new columns, then I have called the transformation in my main file and I have shown it on the screen.

 Testing with assert:

-In this test I created a new folder called test where I created two csv files, a sample file and the expected result, to which I made a transformation that consisted of adding two new columns with their respective values, then I sorted the columns with sorted and used assert to check if the two dataframes worked correctly.
+In this test I created a new folder called test where I created two CSV files, a sample file and the expected result, to which I made a transformation that consisted of adding two new columns with their respective values, then I sorted the columns with sorted and used assert to check if the two data frames worked correctly.